-Carbon monoxide, also known as the silent killer, can pose a serious threat in some instances and is yet another reason to have your furnace and water heater inspected by Parker and Sons.
+Carbon monoxide, also known as the silent killer, can pose a serious threat in some instances and is yet another reason to have your furnace and water heater inspected by Parker & Sons.
 A carbon monoxide detector is a wise investment.
-Parker and Sons offers a high quality carbon monoxide detector that has a 5-year warranty.
+Parker & Sons offers a high-quality carbon monoxide detector that has a 5-year warranty.

 Nothing is wrong with your unit.
 What appears to be smoke is steam from the outdoor coil after it completes a defrost cycle.
-After extended run times the outdoor unit will start to build frost or ice on the coil.
-The system is designed to go in a defrost mode when needed to clear the ice away and keep the efficiency level up.
+After extended run times, the outdoor unit will start to build frost or ice on the coil.
+The system is designed to go into defrost mode when needed to clear the ice away and keep the efficiency level up.

 Burning candles can be the culprit for the black on your walls and ceilings as well as polluting the air your family breathes.
 Keep wicks trimmed to no longer than 1/4th of an inch to help reduce soot from the candles.

-The only way to size a furnace or air conditioner for your home is to do a heat load calculation.
-The capacity needed is based upon how quickly your home gains or loses heat, not by square footage alone.
-ACCA’s Manual J is an industry-approved method that Parker & Sons uses to ensure the proper system is selected for you.
+The only way to size an air conditioner or furnace for your home is to do a heat load calculation.
+The capacity needed is based on how quickly your home gains or loses heat (and not by square footage alone).
+The Air Conditioning Contractors of America’s Manual J is an industry-approved method that Parker & Sons uses to ensure the proper system is selected.

 Heat rises, thus the reason it’s hotter in the summer.
 Assuming the system was sized and installed correctly, you should consider installing a zone system if possible.
 Sometimes the addition of return air ductwork will help improve air movement and help make upper levels more comfortable.

 It’s a fact: the trapped air we breathe in our homes can be loaded with dust, pollen, plant spores, and other pollutant particles.
 In many cases, it’s worse than the air outside.